cypress-io/circleci-orb/CONTRIBUTING.md

 ![Development Publish of the Orb](/assets//dev-publish-example.png)

+### Installing CircleCI CLI

+> The [CircleCI command line interface (CLI)](https://circleci-public.github.io/circleci-cli/) brings CircleCI's advanced and powerful tools to your > terminal.
+See [Installing the CircleCI local CLI](https://circleci.com/docs/local-cli/) for instructions on how to install it locally on your machine.

 ### Local Packing

 All CircleCI orbs are single YAML files, typically named `orb.yml`.
 However, for development, it is often easier to break the code up into more manageable chunks.
 The `circleci orb pack` command, a component of the [orb development kit](https://circleci.com/docs/orb-development-kit/), is used to "pack" or condense the seprate YAML files together into a single `orb.yml` file.